Musiktheater im Revier: Music theatre

 In 1968, Bernd Alois Zimmermann's work Photoptosis was premiered at the Musiktheater im Revier.
 The first performance of Albert Lortzing's 1899 opera Regina which used the composer's original libretto took place at the MiR in 1998.
 On 10 October 2003, Alexander Mullenbach's chamber opera Die Todesbrücke (The Death Bridge) saw its premiere here.
-Enjott Schneider composed a musical for the occasion of the 100th anniversary in 2004 of the soccer team FC Schalke 04 (spoken: Schalke nullvier) which was premiered on 9 May 2004.
+Enjott Schneider composed a musical for the occasion of the 100th anniversary in 2004 of the Gelsenkirchen soccer team FC Schalke 04 (spoken: Schalke nullvier) which was premiered on 9 May 2004.
 The title Nullvier – Keiner kommt an Gott vorbei! with a double meaning was translated by the composer to Zerofour: Nobody comes past God, but might be rendered also as "04 – Nobody Outdribbles God!".
 The musical Strike Up the Band by George Gershwin saw its German premiere at the MiR in 2007 as had the German language production of his opera Porgy and Bess in 1970.